Sunday, March 15, 2015 from 2:00 PM to 3:30 PM (PDT)

 Discover what stories lie hidden on the Don Edwards Refuge in this series by Art Garibaldi.
 New coordinates will lead you to two new landmarks that embody the rich human history that helped shaped refuge lands.
 We’ll begin with a brief introduction on how to use our GPS units.
 GPS units are available for loan.
 Meet at the Visitor Center.

 Choose the date(s) you would like to attend, and enter the number of people in your party.

 Don Edwards San Francisco Bay National Wildlife Refuge - Fremont

 Containing almost 30,000 acres of estuarine habitat, uplands, open water, mudflats, salt ponds, and salt marshes, including much of southern San Francisco Bay, Don Edwards San Francisco Bay National Wildlife Refuge provides habitat for many wildlife.
 Its purpose is to protect wildlife habitat for endangered species and migratory birds, and to offer opportunities for nature study.
 The refuge has two main facilities - a Visitor Contact Station in Fremont, and an Environmental Education Center in Alviso.
-The Visitor Contact Station is open Wendesday-Sunday from 10 a.m. - 5 p.m., and the EEC in Alviso is open weekends from 10 a.m. - 5 p.m.
+The Visitor Contact Station is open Wendesday-Saturday from 11 a.m. - 4:30 p.m., and the EEC in Alviso is open Saturdays from 10 a.m. - 4:30 p.m.
 Both are closed on all federal holidays.